-Often, people celebrate the holidays from a perspective of obligation and tradition instead of considering their priorities.
+People often celebrate the holidays from a perspective of obligation and tradition instead of considering their priorities.

-What drives your decision making and how you spend your time and energy?
+What drives your decision-making and how you spend your time and energy?
 This also comes into play with who you celebrate holidays with.

 When it comes to holidays, use this list to help determine where to celebrate, with whom, and for how long.
 Some relationships and activities deserve a higher level of commitment.
 Know what those are for you and how you will choose to celebrate them.

-In the last couple years, it has been made clear that politics and religion have not been discussed enough for us to build these skills as a society.
+In the last couple of years, it has been made clear that politics and religion have not been discussed enough for us to build these skills as a society.
 We had all been told not to discuss these topics to keep the peace.
-Now, we don’t know how without all of the emotion that can ruin a relationship faster than the headlines change.
+Now, we don’t know how to without all the emotion that can ruin a relationship faster than the headlines change.